cg67qowo/Advanced-Data-Analysis-with-Python/README.md

 Your performance in this course will be evaluated based on the **final assignment (group project)**:

-- Project description due by November 3, 2025.
+- Project description due by **November 3, 2025**.
 Describe the dataset you want to use, define 2-3 research questions, and report the planned pipeline.
     - The project description is not part of the final grading, but **mandatory** if you want to submit the assignment.
-- Final project: due by December 20, 2025.
+- Final project: due by **December 20, 2025**.
 Please hand in:
     - GitHub repository with the code, **thoroughly commented**
     - A report in form of a research paper, between 5 and 8 pages.